 The Pirates boys’ team, like the girls, also brought home a pair of medals.
 Paul Golian (18:20) was the top finishing Hannibal runner as he finished in eighth place.
 Also medaling for the Pirates was Michael Vaia who came in 15th with a time of 19:19.

-Page 2 of 3 - “It was pretty good,” Golian said.
+“It was pretty good,” Golian said.
 “But I went out a little too fast though and I sort of died on these hills.

 “I did pretty good,” Golian continued.
 “I think it was one of the best races I have had this year.”